openstack/neutron/doc/source/contributor/contribute.rst

   <http://docs.openstack.org/infra/manual/creators.html#update-the-gerrit-group-members>`_.
 * Fix, fix, fix: at this point you have an external base to work on.
-You can develop against the new opendev.org project, the same way you work with any other OpenStack project: you have pep8, docs, and python27 CI jobs that validate your patches when posted to Gerrit.
+You can develop against the new opendev.org project, the same way you work with any other OpenStack project: you have pep8, docs, and python CI jobs that validate your patches when posted to Gerrit.
 For instance, one thing you would need to do is to define an entry point for your plugin or driver in your own setup.cfg similarly as to how it is done in the `setup.cfg for ODL